EventStore/eventstore.org/_posts/2020-01-17-event-store-6.0.0-preview-2-release.md

 One of the pain points was that it was difficult to interpret the structured UUID (most and least significant bits) and that we should provide the ability to indicate what the format of the UUID should be returned as when performing reads.

-With the change, the client has the ability to specify whether or not they want a structured or string based version of the UUID.

 > Note: if you are developing a gRPC client, please update your proto contracts.

 ## Use event counters for performance statistics

-With our move to .NET Core, the performance counters that we use will only work on Windows and therefore we have made use of the `Microsoft.Diagnostics.NETCore.Client` package to leverage the new tracing capabilities in .NET Core to surface some of the statistics in our /stats endpoint.
+Windows-centric performance counters do not work with .NET Core, so many statistics are now collected using the `Microsoft.Diagnostics.NETCore.Client` package.

-Currently system-wide CPU and memory usage are not exposed via the statistics endpoint on Linux or macOS.
+> Note: Currently system-wide CPU and memory usage are not exposed via the statistics endpoint on Linux or macOS.
+This will be rectified in the release candidate.